Hams6/linux_sql/linux_sql/README.md

 ## Architecture
 ![my image](./assets/Architecture.drawio.png)

-The 2 Bash Agent scripts which gathers server user data, and inserts it into the pql instance, are run on every node in the Linux cluster.
+The 2 Bash Agent scripts which gathers server user data, and inserts it into the pql instance, are ran on every node in the Linux cluster.
 The `host_info.sh` runs only once to collect and insert hardware information into the database while the `host_usage.sh` script collects and inserts host usage data into the database every minute, using the `crontab` scheduler.
 ## Infrastructure
 ![my image](./assets/Infrastructure.drawio.png)